jimmoffitt/rules-migrator/README.md

 Notice that the five version 1.0 rules containing deprecated Operators could not be migrated to 2.0 (and are noted in the 'ruile migration summary').

-Note that the Rule Migration tool also supports *writing the 2.0 ruleset to a JSON file*, allowing you to review them before writing them to your 2.0 system.
-To do this you can change the 'write mode' to 'file' with the ```-w "files"``` command-line option.
+Note that the Rule Migration tool also supports *writing the 2.0 ruleset to a JSON file*, enabling you to review them before writing them to your 2.0 system.
+To do this you can change the 'write mode' to 'file' with the ```-w "file"``` command-line option.

 This command will prepare your 2.0 rules, and write them to a 'Source_rules.json' JSON file: